marhasan/abandonwarering/README.md

-# abandonwarering
+# CDN For The Abandonware Ring

-CDN for The Abandonware Ring
+Image and static content for the main site.